6 Steps to Improve Your Dog’s Recall Training

 How to Teach a Dog Recall

 Avoiding recall setbacks by not skipping steps is a challenge that requires great discipline on your part.
-The key is that throughout your dog recall training work, you must not call your dog unless you are 100% confident that they will respond.
+The key is that throughout your dog recall training work, you must not call your dog unless you are 100 percent confident that they will respond.
 For example, if someone is giving your pet treats, don’t try to call them back.
 Most trainers would tell you that the odds of success were not in your favor.
 Rather than call out “come back,” a wiser course of action is to simply go get your dog.
 This is not convenient, I know.
 It requires only letting your dog off-leash in areas where you can go get them if they don’t come, but it is only temporary.

 Your Response is Everything

 When you call a dog to come and they don’t respond, how you handle the situation is important for your future success with dog recall training.
 If you do nothing, or if you keep calling them over and over, you are teaching them not to respond unless they feel like it.
 Either they learn that they don’t have to come because there is no consequence for not coming, or they learn to tune out the “come” cue; it becomes background noise and loses its meaning to them.

 One possible response is to go up to them, show them the meatball treat they could have had, and then walk away.
 Another is to take them out of the park so they learn that if they do not respond, they do not get to stay at the park.

 A third possibility is to immediately set up a similar situation as a training opportunity.
 Put the meatball right up to their nose, move a few feet away and call them to come.
 Lure them with the treat if necessary — anything to get them to come away from the distraction, and then reinforce them for doing so.
 Then, allow them to go back to the distraction.
 Allowing your dog to get both reinforcements from you and what they gave up in order to come to you makes responding to your cue a winning situation all around.